aham-oudeis/Training/launch_school/JS225-OOP-Javascript/JS225-Notes/prototypal_behavior_sharing.md

 console.log(Object.getPrototypeOf(bikeA));
 console.log(Object.getPrototypeOf(bikeA));

-bikeA.speedUp; // returns a function
+//now when JS does not find the speedUp method in the object, it looks in
-bikeA.speedUp();
+//its prototype, i.e., Repository, and finds it there. bikeA.speedUp; // returns a function bikeA.speedUp();
 bikeA.SlowDown();
 ```

-We need to go through a sequence of steps to forge a connection bewteen the object and its prototype:
+Notice, we need to go through a sequence of steps to forge a connection between the object and its prototype:
 1. create an object
-2. Set its `[[Prototype]]` property to the repository
+2. Set its `[[Prototype]]` property to point to the repository

 This sequence of steps can be easily put into a method that we can invoke to get the newly minted object.